Buying at a show

 Buying from a dealer

 Buying from a dealer should be one of the best ways to get a good caravan and good service.
-But how do you find a reputable dealer?
-The best way is, without doubt, by personal recommendation.
+But how do you find a reputable one?
+The best way is by personal recommendation or you could choose one of the Club’s Preferred Dealers.

 Most dealers sell both new and second-hand caravans.
 A local dealer close to your home is a great idea so it won’t be far to drive back to sort out any problems or for regular servicing.